EngXcel

 Parental consent

 Before arrival, we require parents/guardians to complete a parental consent form.
-This is also signed by the student to acknowledge the guidelines they should follow.
+This is also agreed by the student to acknowledge the guidelines they should follow.
 This ensures that both the parent and student are happy with the day-to-day activities in which the student will be taking part, the guidelines the student should follow and the student's curfew.

 Full-day programme